SequencingDOTcom/Maven-Android-Master-Plugin-Java/README.md

 Implementation
 ======================================
-To implement oAuth2 authentication for your app:
+To implement this Master Plugin for your app:

 1) [Register](https://sequencing.com/user/register/) for a free account

-2) Add [Sequencing.com's oAuth2 code](https://github.com/SequencingDOTcom/oAuth2-code-and-demo) from this repo to your app
+2) Add this Master Plugin to your app

-3) [Generate an OAuth2 secret](https://sequencing.com/api-secret-generator) and insert the secret into the OAuth2 code
+3) [Generate an OAuth2 secret](https://sequencing.com/api-secret-generator) and insert the secret into the plugin

-Once OAuth2 authentication is implemented, select one or more [app chains](https://sequencing.com/app-chains) that will provide information you can use to personalize your app.
+4) Add one or more [App Chain numbers](https://sequencing.com/app-chains/).
+The App Chain will provide genetic-based information you can use to personalize your app.

+5) Configure your app based on each [app chain's possible responses](https://sequencing.com/app-chains/)

 App chains
 ======================================